shagunattri/site/content/about.md

 ## Hi.

-I'm Shagun,a Compsci undergrad student.Associate Product Manager at [Sennovate+](https://plus.sennovate.com/)
+I'm Shagun,.Associate Product Manager at [Sennovate+](https://plus.sennovate.com/)

-My primary interest is information security and building products,I currently solve security problems for B2B cybersecurity space in Identity and Access Management(IAM) and Security Operations Center(SOC) building new products in the process to optimize for better distribution.
+My interests are in information security and building security products,I'm currently building products for B2B cybersecurity space in Identity and Access Management(IAM) and Security Operations Center(SOC) categories to optimize for better distribution and accelerate growth for Sennovate.

-I now settle with ~~Arch Linux~~ MacBook Air M1 for office work at this moment.
+I now settle with ~~Arch Linux~~ MacBook Air M1 for office work at this moment.My setup details are covered [here](https://shagun.xyz/posts/setup/).

 ## This blog

 But if you think about it, every article published on the website is just to to save electronic snapshots of things I am thinking of and share intersting insights.

 I write code at times.
 Take a look at my projects on [GitHub](https://github.com/shagunattri).